OISF/suricata/doc/userguide/rules/http-keywords.rst

 The ``http.protocol`` keyword is used to match on the protocol field that is contained in HTTP requests and responses.

+For HTTP/2, the constant string "HTTP/2" is used.
+See rfc 7540 section 8.1.2.4. about Response Pseudo-Header Fields.

 It is possible to use any of the :doc:`payload-keywords` with the ``http.protocol`` keyword.